 Audience Analysis: Who are the biggest chocolate lovers?

 According to our audience insights tool Profiler, women are the biggest chocolate eaters.
 They represent 72% of the target audience.
-When it comes to age, chocolate is popular amongst everyone.
+When it comes to age, chocolate is popular among everyone.
 However, the biggest consumers are aged between 18-35 years old.

 Where do they shop?